humamalamin/6fa16ef1cbb4ccbe1f9dfce6e1462429/README.md

 - Composer : https://getcomposer.org/download/
 - Redis : https://redis.io/

+please, all tech stack has been installed in your local

 ## Configuration
 All configuration is in `.env` file.
 Please create new database or using exists database and running query scripts inside file database.sql.
 Import file collection.json in your Postman.